HussainAther/philosophy/causality/contextualemergence.md

 maps over a two-dimensional state space assume the interpretation as symbolic computers through a rectangular partition of the unit square.
 A single point trajectory is not fully interpretable as symbolic computation.
-We need higher-level macrostates from ensembles of state space points, or probability distributions of points, taht evolve under the dynamcis.
+We need higher-level macrostates from ensembles of state space points, or probability distributions of points, that evolve under the dynamics.

 Writer Beim Graben showed only uniform probability distributions that have rectangular support exhibit a stable dynamics can be interpreted as computation.
 The huge space of possible probability distributions can be